mongodb/docs/source/includes/list-table-pa-suggested-indexes-response.rst

    * - ``suggestedIndexes[n].weight``
      - number
-     - Estimated percentage performance improvement that the suggested index would provide.
-Corresponds to :ref:`Impact
-       <pa-index-ranking>` in the :ref:`Performance Advisor
-       <performance-advisor>` user interface.
+     - Estimated percentage performance improvement in decimal form that the suggested index would provide.
+Corresponds to :ref:`Impact <pa-index-ranking>` in the :ref:`Performance Advisor <performance-advisor>` user interface.

    * - ``suggestedIndexes[n].dismissedFromAutoCreation``
      - boolean